StaPH-B/docker-builds/build-files/vadr/1.7/README.md

 ## Additional information

-**This image does not contain any VADR models by default**, as the files are large and result in a large/bloated docker image.
-This is meant to be the "slim" docker image for VADR v1.7 and is useful in bioinformatics workflows (especially those run in the cloud/HPC environments) as the overheard for downloading the docker image is lower than the docker images that do include the models.

-VADR models should be downloaded separately and mounted/bound to the container at runtime.
+:warning: **This docker image DOES contain VADR models by default.** We originally intended for this to the the slim docker image, but a change in v1.7's installation script resulted in the models being included in the image.
+We have left the models in the image for now and have created a separate docker image `staphb/vadr:1.7-slim` which does not include the models.
+Please see the dockerfile & README here for the actual "slim" version of the vadr docker image: [`build-files/vadr/1.7-slim/`](./1.7-slim/).

+These model files are included:

+- Coronaviridae (coronaviruses including sars-cov-2) v1.3-3
+- Influenza v1.6.3-2
+- MPXV v1.4.2-1
+- RSV v1.5-2
+- SARS-CoV-2 v1.3-2

 The default location for VADR models is `/opt/vadr/vadr-models/`.

 A larger list of vadr models can be found in [VADR's documentation](https://github.com/ncbi/vadr/wiki/Available-VADR-model-files) for download and mounting/binding during runtime.
 An example for SARS-CoV-2 is below.